 A single person interacting with the digital surface can have unique functions assigned to each of the marked areas of the glove.
-In our drawing application, strokes are painted by touching the finger tips to the surface, where each finger can uniquely define different stroke properties.
-For example, a person can use the system interface to dynamically assign a different stroke width, color, and opacity to each finger (Figure 5, left).
+In our drawing application, strokes are painted by touching the finger tips to the surface.
+What is unusual is that each of the fingers can uniquely define different stroke properties.
+For example, a person can use the system interface to dynamically assign a different stroke width, color, and opacity to each finger (such as shown in Figure 5, left).
 Other parts of the hand can have different drawing functions.
-Panning is done by pressing the flat hand against the canvas and moving it around, and saving the large drawing area is done by a swiping gesture with the back of the hand.
+Panning is by pressing the flat hand against the canvas and moving it around, and saving the large drawing area is done by a swiping gesture with the back of the hand.
 Knuckles erase regions as swaths, where the eraser size depends on the knuckle used.